 We’re continuously working on reducing our impact on the environment.
-We do this by decreasing our use of natural resources, implementing environmentally responsible business practices, developing products and services that help our customers reduce their carbon footprint, investing in new products, services, and partnerships like renewable energy, and increasing our due diligence around lending in high impact industries.
+We do this by decreasing our use of natural resources, implementing environmentally responsible business practices, developing products and services that help our customers reduce their carbon footprint, investing in new products, services and partnerships like renewable energy and increasing our due diligence around lending in high impact industries.
 Our approach isn’t just better for the environment, it’s also a smarter way of doing business.

 "We strive to be a responsible steward of the environment and acknowledge that we have a responsibility to our customers, employees, investors and the communities that we serve to better understand the impact of our operations on global climate change and to help reduce that impact."

-U.S. Bank Chairman, President and CEO
+– Andy Cecere, U.S. Bank Chairman, President and CEO

-We’ve committed to reducing our operational greenhouse gas (GHG) emissions by 40% by 2029 and 60% by 2044, using a 2014 baseline.
+We are dedicated to operating in a more sustainable manner.
+Under a 2014 baseline, we set a goal to reduce our operational greenhouse gas (GHG) emissions by 40% by 2029 and 60% by 2044.